 • Send manuscript as one file as a Microsoft Word attachment

 • One space between sentences.
 Paragraph indentations should be .25 inch (You can setup your word processing program to do this automatically).
 Do not manually type in spaces or use tab key.
+Use NEW PAGE rather than spaces between chapters.

 • The Chicago Manual of Style stipulates using a serial comma: that extra comma in lists of three of more items (example: Peter, James, and John).
+The serial comma is not used in magazine or website.
+These use The Associated Press Stylebook and Libel Manual as their guide.

 • Heads within chapter should be centered in bold such as

-Second level subhead
+First level subhead

-• Use this order in arranging your book (as per Chicago Manual of Style)
+• Use this order in arranging your book (as per Chicago Manual of Style).

 (Table of) Contents